 If you think a task should take X amount of time and it actually takes X+2 amounts of time, you are doing it wrong.

-And remember that overtime should be an exception, not the rule.
+Just remember that overtime should be an exception, not the rule.
 If it your team keeps racking up the overtime, there’s some serious scheduling problems in play.
 Or you have a capacity problem.

 You can read about some more common resource utilization mistakes you might be making.
 And how to effectively quash them.

 Tip: In Ganttic you can enter your Used time for tasks.
 Add in the amount of time as well as a description, date, and user info.
-This can also be integrated with a time tracker of your choosing with Ganttic's API.
+This can also be integrated with a time tracker of your choosing with Ganttic’s API

 Recognizing those that deserve to be recognized boosts productivity.
 And is a fire extinguisher for those that tend to burn out because they feel under appreciated.
+Therefore, employee recognition gifts would be a great way to motivate employees and boost their productivity.

 So if you want less tension in the office, fewer errors, and better customer service together with lower staff turnover, you need to recognize those that make the plans you make into reality one task at the time.